Eggy115/Icons/README.md

 ## Overview

-Repository for icons & other resources extracted from various different DLLs and executables.
+Repository for icons & other resources extracted from various different DLLs and executables such as `imageres.dll` and `SHELL32.dll`.

 ## List
 Below is list of icon folders and what they contain.